RetoSchmucki/climateExtract/README.md

                                 return_data = TRUE)
 ```

 Connect to the raster brick created on the local disk.
-If it is too big to be stored in Memory, the raster package will set a pointer to the file.
+If it is too big to be stored in Memory, the terra package will set a pointer to the file.

 ```R
 rbk = terra::rast("raster_mean_temp.tiff")